 A fun wallpaper with a subtle tropical theme became the jumping-off point for the office’s décor.
 “She wanted to find a great wallpaper pattern for her office that she could live with every day,” shares Strickland.

-As far as the color and material story goes, cheery feminine hues and classic materials like walnut and marble make for a sophisticated space.
+As far as the colour and material story goes, cheery feminine hues and classic materials like walnut and marble make for a sophisticated space.
 “Our client loves aqua blues, seafoam greens, and rich materials with a really soft hand,” shares the designer.

 Though the CEO’s office has a ladylike vibe, the designer knew that the company’s more public areas would need to appeal to a broader range of aesthetics.
 “We wanted the entrance area to coordinate with the CEO’s feminine office, but to also appeal to those with more masculine tastes who work for the company as well,” says the designer.
 “In the lobby area, we paired a black velvet sofa with cream-and-black striped chairs and a midcentury desk to counteract the femininity of the light pink walls.”